 Scenario A: A male doctor consults with a teenage patient who has brought her friend along for moral support.
-The patient insists that she would prefer her friend to remain with her during a required breast exam and refuses the offer of a hospital chaperone.
+The patient insists that she would prefer her friend to remain with her during a required breast exam and refuses the offer of a practice chaperone.
 How should he proceed?

 Scenario B: A female doctor consults with a male patient who requires a testicular examination but refuses a chaperone.
 This is the second consultation in which he has made personal comments about her appearance and she is worried that professional boundaries may be blurring.
 Should she carry out the examination?